“Ee-yah!” Zim held his foot and hopped along.

 Nathan held him while he finished heaving.
 “I’m sorry, Zim.”

 The widow used her sleeve to wipe drool from his mouth and vomit from his chin.
-A rash covered his foot.
+She ran her fingers over the rash covering his foot.
 “Does it itch, my child?”
-She unlaced his other sandal, and tucked them both into her tunic.
+She unlaced his other sandal and tucked them both into her tunic.

 Zim’s eyes roved unfocused among Elijah, Shamgar, and the widow.